Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Introduction

+\begin{maintheorem} For any $X\in\cL^{+,-}$ the maximal invariant set in $U(X)$ is a transitive singular hyperbolic attractor meeting {$W^{s}_{-}(\sigma)$ and $W^s_{+}(\sigma)$}.
+That is, it is a two-sided Lorenz attractor. \end{maintheorem}

+From our construction, we get that every $X \in \mathcal{L}$ contains a robust attractor (that is, there exists an open neighborhood $\mathcal{U}$ of $X$ in the space of vector fields, such that every $Y \in \mathcal{U}$ has an attractor).
+Besides that, although the complement of $\mathcal{L}$ in $\mathcal{O}_1$ is nonempty it has an empty interior.
+Thus, the next step is to understand the reasons why an attractor stops intercepting just one component of $W^{s}(\sigma)\setminus W^{ss}(\sigma)$ and suddenly starts to intersect both (and vice versa).

-The appearance of a heteroclinic connection again is related to the position of the intersections points $q_1,\,q_2$ of $W^u_i(\sigma)$ with the cross section, falling at a stable manifold of fixed points of the first return map.
+We will see that this phenomenon occurs due to the appearance of certain types of homoclinic and heteroclinic connections related to the position of the intersection points $q_1,\,q_2$ of $W^u_i(\sigma)$ with the cross-section.